 The Destination Address field is represented as a MAC address and indicates the detected unreachable destination MAC address.

+NOTE – The MAC address is the MLD MAC address if the destination is a mesh MLD.

 9.4.2.114 PXU element